-Okay, I don’t think when I started this job, dating sims would be on the menu.
+Okay, I don’t think when I started this job, dating sims, with the incorporation of toys like those strong rabbit vibrators, would be on the menu.
 Least of all, Kaichu: The Kaiju Dating Sim.
 Coming from Squiddershins, this wholesome effort may be light on gameplay but delivers some cute, charming moments.
 The premise is real simple.
 You play as Gigachu, a giant dinosaur looking to find a better half.
 With a mate in mind, you can walk hand in hand as you smash up the world’s most famous monuments.
 A nice idea in practice, although a little short on time.

 Right off the bat, there is a lovely cosiness to Kaichu: The Kaiju Dating Sim‘s visuals.
 You travel the world with your date and the map looks bright and cheery with dozens of famous landmarks to destroy.
 The character design is wonderful with plenty of charming touches.
 There’s a lot of personality here and it’s needed as Gigachu starts their quest.

 The narrative is often framed as news reports.
 Rather than a distressed populous running for their lives, the watching audience seems engaged with Gigachu’s longing for a companion.
 These news reports are often generously packed with puns and the smattering of voice acting does well to add to the very relaxing tone.
 It’s playful, doesn’t take itself too seriously and, at times, it can give insightful commentary about Gigachu’s relationships.

 There’s a three act structure in which the military inevitably gets involved.
 They clearly don’t approve of the wanton destruction and possibly the inter-species breeding.
 It culminates in a scrap with a robot third wheel who ultimately looks to block your advances towards a happy coupling.
 In all, each romance will probably take twenty minutes to finish but there’s six potential soulmates who each have different personality traits.